 Sign up at Scholarships.com.
 This site allows you to complete a free profile and get matched to organizations that offer scholarships.
 Do a search for your interests, as well.
-If you are skilled in bowling, for instance, the site lists several scholarships available to bowlers here, including the $10,000 Wendy’s High School Heisman.
+If you are skilled in bowling, for instance, the site lists several scholarships available to bowlers here, including the $20,000 Foot Locker Scholar Athletes Program.
 Are you a duck caller?
-Compete for a $1000 scholarship at the Chick and Sophie Major Memorial Duck Calling Contest.
+Compete for a scholarship at the Chick and Sophie Major Memorial Duck Calling Contest.

 Strategy: Make a list of hobbies, skills or special attributes, no matter how insignificant they seem.
 Do a search for this attribute plus the word “scholarship” to find funds.
 Think creatively.
 The National Garden Club offers a scholarship to students majoring in horticulture or fields related to the environment.
-There is a scholarship available for left-handed people here.
-And if your last name is Gatling, you could snag a $15,000 grant for your education.
+There is periodically a scholarship available for left-handed people here.
+And if your last name is Gatling, you should check regularly to see if there is a grant to help fund your education.

 Keep an eye and ear out for leadership and innovation scholarships offered by various departments at your university.
-The Professional educators of North Carolina (PENC) offers a continuing education grant.
+The Professional Educators of North Carolina (PENC) offers $500 continuing education scholarships.
 Engineering students may apply for the Samuel Fletcher Tapman ASCE Student Chapter Scholarship.
 I was really involved with the Undergraduate Student Congress.
 I received a small stipend for my service and also the opportunity to apply for numerous leadership scholarships funded by the student center.
 One scholarship helped finance a study-abroad trip to London.

 Strategy: Whatever your major or interests at school, there is a good chance there is someone with a lot of money that also shares that interest and is willing to support you as your pursue it.